-We are an equal opportunities employer and do not discriminate on the grounds of gender, sexual orientation, marital or civil partner status, pregnancy or maternity, gender reassignment, race, colour, nationality, ethnic or national origin, religion or belief, disability or age.
+We are an equal opportunities employer and do not discriminate on the grounds of gender, sexual orientation, marital or civil partner status, pregnancy or maternity, gender

 2. APPLICABLE LAW

 The policies and guidelines in this Handbook are intended to comply with all applicable country and local laws.
 Laws change and evolve, however, and in some cases, country or local law in particular may differ in some way from the general policies and guidelines.
 When the local law differs, the Company will determine how best to accommodate the difference in each circumstance and will advise all affected Employees.
 In general, the Company will follow the guidelines listed below: